PolymerX/polymer-skeleton/README.md

 ## Polymer Skeleton
 > A mininum boilerplate to deliver a Polymer 2.x in ES6 syntax with Webpack and PostCSS.
-> Made for personal use, glad if someone can get a good starting point from here.
+> Made for personal use, glad if someone can get a good starting point from here. **Bye bye Bower**.

 ## Features